 - Employees of U.S. missions abroad who work for the U.S. Department of State or the U.S. Agency for International Development (USAID) and their immediate family members (spouses and dependent children) are ineligible for grants during and for a period ending one year following the termination of such employment, association, or service.
 This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, fellows, and contract employees).
 This provision does not apply to interns and does not disqualify self-supporting children who live apart from their parents.
 The one-year period of ineligibility is calculated from the date of termination of employment, service, or association until the program application deadline.

-The online application package must include the followings:
+The online application package must include the following:

 - Curriculum vitae.
 Information such as date and place of birth, gender, marital status, family members, passport/national identification/driver’s license number, photos, should not be included.
 Format: up to six pages, bulleted list, 12-point Times New Roman, 1-inch margins

 - Readable copies of all post-secondary academic transcripts and degrees or diplomas awarded.
 Documents are accepted as issued by academic institution, without English translations.
 Include certified English translations, if readily available.
-Finalists must provide official transcripts and certified copies of degrees or diplomas accompanied by original, certified English translation
+Finalists must provide certified English translation of their diplomas and transcripts.

 - Signature form.
 Upload the completed form onto the online application at section “Transcripts and Additional Documents”